IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ## Essential Cardano weekly reports

+### Week ending March 18th
+Here are the recently added contributions for this week:
+- GOADA in the DEX section
+- Bashoswap Finance, a multi protocol DEX

 ### Week ending March 11th
 Here are the recently added contributions for this week:
 - Thothus in the DEXs section